kimdoyoung0319/csed211/bomblab/README.md

     -   The original executable and source provided by the instructor.
 -   `answer.txt`
     -   The answer file that can be passed to the bomb binary.
-    -   You can pass it to the bomb binary using `bomb answer.txt`.
+    -   You can pass it to the bomb using `bomb answer.txt`.
 -   `phases.c`
     -   The (hypothetical) C code that would have been the original source before compilation.